 Construction of the new café is slated to begin in about a month, and the Portrait team is paying close attention to where they step along the way.
 “We recently got our permit, which was difficult as the city has taken longer than usual to process permits,” Fender said.
 “But we really want the café to have a malleable design... no need to worry about furniture at the moment!”

 Perhaps the most realistic iteration of "hope" in such grim circumstances is the execution of innovation.
 When we create new spaces, we disrupt any tepid water that’s been settling in order to uncover new opportunities.
-Coffee, as an industry, makes a point to bend about the current state of the world and redefine itself with the times.
+The coffee industry makes a point to bend about the current state of the world and redefine itself with the times.
 We’ve already seen one season of change, colored by sweet shades of spring and summer.
 Now, we look ahead to what the end of 2020 looks like, and what the beginning of ’21 might bring.

-Allison Sandbeck, the culinary powerhouse behind Wonderstate Coffee has brought innovation to their homegrown shop in Viroqua, Wisconsin.
+Allison Sandbeck, the culinary powerhouse behind Wonderstate Coffee has brought innovation to their homegrown coffee house in Viroqua, Wisconsin.

 “We’ve reinvented our space multiple times,” Sandbeck said.
 “At one point, we turned our dining room into a sourdough bread workshop!
 People could purchase a loaf and donate to local food pantries.”